cmu-delphi/signal_documentation/README.md

 ### Control of the deployed environment

 The environment and secrets used for deployment live in <https://github.com/cmu-delphi/delphi-ansible-web>.
-Any changes to the environment should be made there and then tested and validated by DevOps folks.
+Any changes to the environment should be made there and then tested and validated by devops folks.